-STAIN TO REMOVE Ink or ballpoint pen ink Spray stain with an aerosol hair spray or rubbing alcohol.
-Sponge stain continuously until all bleeding stops.
-Let dry.
-Repeat if necessary.
-Wash.
-If stain remains, bleach if safe for fabric.
-(India and other indelible inks are almost impossible to remove completely.)
-Iron or rust Colored or non-colorfast items: Apply lemon juice and salt.
+STAIN TO REMOVE Iron or rust Colored or noncolorfast items: Apply lemon juice and salt.
 Place in the sun to dry.
 Rinse thoroughly.
 Repeat if necessary.
 White or colorfast items: Try a rust remover.
 Test first on inside seam or hem.
 Some rust removers are not washer safe.
 Follow package directions.
-Lipstick Apply non-flammable dry cleaning solvent or prewash soil and stain remover.
+Ketchup or tomato products Sponge immediately with a nonflammable fabric cleaner or apply a prewash soil and stain remover.
+Rinse.
+Wash.
+If stain remains, apply a liquid detergent to stain or soak in warm water with an enzyme presoak.
+Rewash.
+Lipstick Apply nonflammable fabric cleaner or prewash soil and stain remover.
 Blot with absorbent material.
 Repeat if necessary.
 Rinse.
 If stain still remains, rub with liquid detergent.
 Wash.
 Meat juice, egg Scrape off excess with a dull knife.
-Soak in cold or warm water with enzyme presoak at least 30 minutes.
-Treat grease stains with a non-flammable dry cleaning solvent.
+Soak in cold or warm water with enzyme presoak at least 30 minutes, or treat stains with a nonflammable fabric cleaner.
 Wash.
 Mildew Wash in hottest water safe for fabric.
 If stain remains, soak in warm water and an all-fabric bleach for 15 to 30 minutes.
 Rewash.
 (Old mildew stains are almost impossible to remove.
 Mildew fungus destroys or weakens fabrics.)
 An alternative to bleach is to treat with salt and lemon juice and dry in direct sunlight.
 Rinse and rewash.
 Mildew may form if wet or damp laundry remains in your washer for extended periods of time.
 To prevent mildew, promptly dry laundry after washing.
 Mustard Treat immediately.
 Scrape off excess mustard.
-Sponge with a non-flammable dry cleaning solvent or a prewash soil and stain remover.
+Sponge with a nonflammable fabric cleaner or a prewash soil and stain remover.
 Rinse.
 Work liquid detergent and a few drops of vinegar into stain.
 Rinse.
 If stain remains, apply 3% hydrogen peroxide.
 Rinse and wash.
-Paint Always hand wash before machine laundering.
+Paint Hand wash paint-stained items.
 Water base: Treat stains while still wet.
-These paints cannot be removed after they have dried.
-Rinse in warm water to flush out paint, sponge with a non-flammable dry cleaning solvent.
+(These paints cannot be removed after they have dried.)
+Rinse in warm water to flush out paint.
+Sponge with a nonflammable fabric cleaner.
 Rinse.
 Wash.
-Oll base: Scrape off fresh paint.
-Sponge with a non-flammable dry cleaning solvent or treat stain with recommended thinner.
+Oil base: Scrape off fresh paint.
+Sponge with a nonflammable fabric cleaner or treat stain with recommended thinner.
 While stain is still wet with solvent, rub liquid detergent into it.
 Wash with hottest water safe for fabric.
 Perspiration Remove stains before ironing.
 Perspiration stains may weaken fabric.
 Wash or sponge stain thoroughly with detergent and warm water.
 If perspiration has changed the color of the fabric, use one of the following treatments: Fresh stains: Apply ammonia to stain.
 Rinse.
 Launder to remove ammonia odor.
 Old stains: Apply white vinegar to stain.
 Rinse.
 Launder to remove vinegar odor.
 Scorch Severe scorch cannot be removed.
 Wet stain with 3% hydrogen peroxide.
 Cover with a dry cloth and press with an iron as hot as is safe for fabric.
 Rinse well.
 Wash.
 OR Wet with lemon juice and spread in the sun to dry.
 Wash.
 Soft drinks Sponge immediately with cold water and alcohol.
 Heat and detergent may set stain.